 National Cherry Pie Day

 National Cherry Pie Day is February 20.
-The Hood River Valley anticipates the Cherry Harvest, due to start around the first of July.
-A little earlier in The Dalles Cherry Orchards.
-Innkeepers at the Old Parkdale Inn Bed and Breakfast, in the heart of the Valley, will be making cherry crepes, cherry scones, cherry cobblers and of course placing big bowls of cold, crisp cherries on the table to nibble on before, during and after breakfast.
+Cherry Facts: Oregon’s Willamette Valley supplies 3,200 acres of sweet cherries and the Mid-Columbia Valley supplies 12,300 acres.
+The Hood River Valley anticipates the cherry harvest to start around the first of July.
+A little earlier in The Dalles Cherry orchards.
+Innkeepers at the Old Parkdale Inn Bed and Breakfast, in the heart of the Hood River Valley, will be making cherry crepes, cherry scones, cherry cobblers and of course placing big bowls of cold, crisp cherries on the table to nibble on before, during and after breakfast.

 Although this is not a cherry pie, this tart is a favorite at the Old Parkdale Inn Bed and Breakfast in the Hood River Valley.